Tanathorn-Rin/React-Movie/README.md

 ## 📖 About The Project

-**React Movie Tutorial** is a comprehensive, hands-on learning project designed to help developers master React by building a fully functional movie browsing application.
-This tutorial covers essential React concepts including components, hooks, routing, and modern development practices.
+**React Movie** is a comprehensive, hands-on learning project designed to help developers master React by building a fully functional movie browsing application.
+This covers essential React concepts, including components, hooks, routing, and modern development practices.

-### ✨ What You'll Learn
+### ✨ What I have Learned

 - 🔧 **React Fundamentals** - Components, Props, and State Management
 - 🎣 **React Hooks** - useState, useEffect, and custom hooks